money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 - The second part will be used to compute and pay interests that can be queried with the `calcMintInterestValues(bucket, finalBtcToMint)` of the **MocInrate** contract.

 - The third part will be used to pay the commission, this part is a percentage of the first part.
-The exact percentage of it is set in the variable **commissionRate** of the **MocInrate** contract.
-The current value is 0.001 and can be consulted through the method `commissionRate()​` as this parameter is public(Note that this parameter when consulted through said method has also a precision of 18 decimals, i.e. a 1 \* 10^15 in that parameter means that 0.1% is being charged as a commission).
+The commission fees are explained in [this](#commission-fees-values) section.

 - The fourth part is always returned, so if you have doubts of how much you should send, keep in mind that if you send too much RBTCs we will return everything that it is not used for commissions or interests.
-  In conclusion the amount sent has to be at least the btcToMint plus the interests, the commission being btcToMint times the commission rate.
+  In conclusion the amount sent has to be at least the btcToMint plus the interests, the commission being btcToMint times the commission rate (if paid in RBTC).

 ```
-btcSent (msg.value) >= btcToMint + interests + btcToMint * commissionRate
+btcSent (msg.value) >= btcToMint + interests + btcToMint * commissionRateInRbtc
 ```

 #### Gas limit and gas price